• broken image

 FDRA proactively surveys the global footwear counterfeit landscape and advises the U.S. Government on key countries and issues of concern.

-• Counterfeit knockoff footwear threatens U.S. jobs and puts American consumers at risk.
+• Counterfeit goods threaten American innovation, competitiveness and jobs, and puts American consumers at risk.

-• Over 2 million small packages enter the U.S. every single day through international mail.
-Over 90% of all IP seizures take place here.
+• Millions of small packages enter the U.S. every single day through international mail.
+Over 90% of all intellectual property seizures occur in the international mail and express environments.

 broken image

-• 12% of all counterfeit goods seized are footwear.
-The most common counterfeit brands are Nike, Adidas, Louboutin, and UGG.
+• The most common counterfeit brands are Nike, Adidas, Converse, Louis Vuitton, Gucci, Louboutin, and UGG.

 broken image